How do law students apply to the Clinic?

 How often will the Clinic meet?

-The Clinic includes a three-credit seminar that, for the Fall 2012 semester, meets for two hours on Mondays and two hours on Wednesdays.
-The classroom component of the Clinic addresses topics including how to effectively represent entrepreneurial ventures, interviewing and counseling clients, negotiating and drafting documents, entity formation, financing the entity, intellectual property, legal ethics, and other relevant topics.
+The Clinic includes a three-credit seminar.
+The classroom component addresses topics including how to effectively represent entrepreneurial ventures, interviewing and counseling clients, negotiating and drafting documents, entity formation, financing the entity, intellectual property, legal ethics, and other relevant topics.
 Clinic students also participate in "case rounds" in which they present and discuss the various matters the Clinic is handling.

-Beyond the seminar class meetings, the Clinic involves frequent meetings with the Clinic faculty, Clinic clients, and fellow Clinic student attorneys.
+Beyond the seminar class meetings, the Clinic involves frequent meetings with the Clinic faculty, clients, and fellow student attorneys.

 Law students taking the Clinic should expect a significant amount of work (including independent research and education) to sufficiently address the diversity of legal needs that entrepreneurs present.
 Student attorneys should expect to spend at least 20 hours each week representing their clients.
 In addition to this client representation, student attorneys attend four hours of class each week, prepare for each class, meet with their supervising faculty, attend local entrepreneurial events, and plan and deliver educational sessions (e.g., office hours, presentations, publications) to the local community.
 Student attorneys will have a set four-hour period each week when they must be present in the Clinic space.
 In short, law students taking the Clinic should plan their semester accordingly so they can devote the necessary time to the Clinic and their clients.